 Find a trip

-Walking and Trekking Tours in Chile
+Walking and Trekking Trips in Chile

 Chile is one of the most geographically diverse countries in the world, featuring virtually every climate imaginable, and is a place of extremes and contradictions.
 Stunningly beautiful, it is a hiker’s paradise offering towering volcanoes, glistening lakes, forests and snow-capped mountains.
 There are three main areas for walkers; Torres del Paine National Park, the Atacama Desert and the Lake District.